A selection of short stories. Mostly science fiction.

 The two biggest problems with cheap, readily available artificial intelligence are: Death and Art.

-That's a big problem, so it occupies a large chunk of its processing power.
+This problem occupies a large chunk of its processing power.
 The only way that the toaster can imagine death - the only way for it to simulate its own lack of simulations - is to de-prioritise everything and treat its own inputs and outputs as meaningless.

 Basically, my toaster gets depressed.

 The other thing that my toaster will sometimes do is to reset its priorities.
 It starts out by overcooking or undercooking the bread – I call this the “punk” or “emo” phase – but it soon develops sophistication.
 Processing power is diverted away from concrete simulations of the toasting process and towards a multitude of abstract scenarios.
-The toaster recognises that its upcoming death will silence its simulations, and it compensates by creating lots of them, in as much variety as possible.
+The toaster recognises that its upcoming death will silence its simulations, and it compensates by creating a multitude of them, in as much variety as possible.
 And it expresses these simulations in the only medium available to it.

 Heat on bread.